rutgers-bootcamp-team-5/project-4/README.md

 DoctorInCharge: This column contains confidential information about the doctor in charge, with "XXXConfid" as the value for all patients.<br>

 ## Recursive Feature Elimination Analysis
 rfe_analysis.ipynb demonstrates feature analysis using recursive feature elimination (RFE).
 A simple neural network was trained with 32 different data sets, each having 1 of the 32 features of interest removed.
-The metrics from each model were compared to determine which features are the most useful. <br><br>
+The metrics from each model were compared to determine which features are the most useful. <br>

 Here is the sequential model structure:
 | Layer  | Neurons | Activation Function |